Invariant Einstein metrics on generalized Wallach spaces: Description of Einstein metrics on generalized Wallach spaces

-\begin{remark} The isotropy representation for the space $F^4/\diag(F)$, that is a Ledger--Obata space {\rm(}see \cite{LedgerObata, Nikonorov3}{\rm)}, can be decomposed into the sum of $3$ pairwise isomorphic $\Ad(\diag(F))$-modules which may not coincides with $\mathfrak{p}_i$, $i=1,2,3$, as in Theorem \ref{classgws}, see \cite{Nikonorov3}.
+\begin{remark} The isotropy representation for the space $F^4/\diag(F)$, that is a Ledger--Obata space {\rm(}see \cite{CNN, LedgerObata, Nikonorov3}{\rm)}, can be decomposed into the sum of $3$ pairwise isomorphic $\Ad(\diag(F))$-modules which may not coincides with $\mathfrak{p}_i$, $i=1,2,3$, as in Theorem \ref{classgws}, see \cite{Nikonorov3}.
 The structure of invariant metrics on $F^k/\diag(F)$ was described in \cite{Nikonorov3}.
-For $k=3$, the classification of invariant Einstein metrics was obtained, but for $k \geq 4$ this problem is open. \end{remark}
+Note that for $k=2$ we get irreducible symmetric spaces.
+For $k=3$ and $k=4$, the classification of invariant Einstein metrics on the spaces $F^k/\diag(F)$ was obtained in \cite{Nikonorov3} and \cite{CNN} respectively, but for $k \geq 5$ this problem is open. \end{remark}